reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 their own directory.
 In this case it would be, *METplus/docs/Contributors_Guide/figure/*.
-In the Contributor's Guide, the beginning of the file name refers to the section the image will be in.
+In the Contributor's Guide, the beginning of the file name refers to the section where the image will be located.

 Here is some more information on
 `images <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#images>`_.